Stress & Heart Health

 How to reduce stress

-The good news is that we can take some simple steps to reduce stress.
+The good news is that we can take some simple steps to reduce stress involving exercise, diet and mindfulness.

 (1) Rådmark, L., Sidorchuk, A., Osika, W. & Niemi M. (2019).
 A systematic review and meta-analysis of the impact of mindfulness-based interventions on heart rate variability and inflammatory markers.
 Journal of Clinical Medicine, 8(10).
 Doi: 10.3390/jcm8101638.